Location of Lynchings:

 Thanks to the research by Auburn High School students and Research to Preserve African American Stories and Traditions (rPAAST), led by Dr. Robert Bubb, the Equal Justice Initiative has accepted this case (2021) to add to their documented racial terror lynchings in Lee County.
-Efforts to commemorate and remember the life of Charles Miller and the injustice he faced will be taking place between 2021-2022.
+Efforts to commemorate and remember the life of Charles Miller and the injustice he faced are being discussed.
 A soil dedication and historical marker, similar to that for John Moss, George Hart, Charles Humphries and Samuel Harris, are now also possible for Charles Miller, thanks to rPAAST for uncovering his case.

 See below to read two essays on Charles Miller by Auburn High School students, done in partnership with rPAAST.